DOUCE-LLC/TerraSafe/Documentation/Data Analytics/KPIs/NOAA.md

-# Información de los Terremotos en Todo el Mundo

-¡Bienvenido al análisis de terremotos en todo el mundo!
-Aquí encontrarás una descripción divertida y formal de cada uno de los posibles KPIs a calcular basados en los datos de los archivos CSV de NOAA.

-## 1. Reducción de muertes a travez del tiempo.

-Ejemplo: reducción del 2% anual.

-## 2. Reducción de heridos a travez del tiempo.

-Ejemplo: reducción del 2% anual.

-## 3. Reducción de gastos en usd a travez del tiempo.

-Ejemplo: reducción del 2% anual.

-## 4. Reducción de casas destruidas a travez del tiempo.

-Ejemplo: reducción del 2% anual.

-## 5. Reducción de casas dañadas a travez del tiempo.

-Ejemplo: reducción del 2% anual.
+# Worldwide Earthquake Information 🌍📉

+Welcome to the worldwide earthquake analysis!
+Here, you'll find a fun and formal description of each of the potential KPIs to be calculated based on NOAA's CSV data files.

+## 1. ⏬ Decrease in Deaths Over Time.

+Example: Decrease of 2% annually. 📉

+## 2. ⏬ Decrease in Injuries Over Time.

+Example: Decrease of 2% annually. 📉

+## 3. ⏬ Decrease in USD Expenses Over Time.

+Example: Decrease of 2% annually. 📉

+## 4. ⏬ Decrease in Destroyed Houses Over Time.

+Example: Decrease of 2% annually. 📉

+## 5. ⏬ Decrease in Damaged Houses Over Time.

+Example: Decrease of 2% annually. 📉

+Let's dive into the fascinating world of seismic data and explore these exciting trends! 🚀🔍